 Just a few years ago, starting a Facebook page was the “thing” to do if you wanted to grow your business.
 Having a Facebook page was seen as important as having a website.
 The problem was that quite a few businesses didn’t know what to do with a Facebook page.

-Fast forward to recent times, having a Facebook page seems more like a hassle, especially if you’re experiencing a drop in fans, likes, and engagements.
+As a result of not knowing their audience, many folks see having a Facebook page as a hassle, especially if you’re experiencing a drop in fans, likes, and engagements.
 It’s doubly problematic when your engagement drops on Instagram, as well.

 But before you pull the plug on your Facebook page, I would encourage you to take a deep dive and understand what benefits it might offer and how it could fit into your overall marketing activities.
 Rather than just throwing up your arms and chalking Facebook up as a lost cause, take some time to analyze why your Facebook engagement might be dropping and why your fans might be leaving.